Cheese: the new battleground in Ireland’s climate debate

 Climate litigation

-Trends in water quality, emissions and biodiversity are all going the wrong way – a situation that has been aggravated by the ramping up in production since the ending of EU milk quotas.
-The Republic’s dairy herd is almost 30 per cent larger than it was before the ending of milk quotas while the island’s milk pool – currently at around 10.4 billion litres – will soon be double.
+Trends in water quality, emissions and biodiversity are all going the wrong way – a situation that has been aggravated by the ramping-up in production since the ending of EU milk quotas.
+The Republic’s dairy herd is almost 30 per cent larger than it was before the ending of milk quotas while the island’s milk pool – about 10.4 billion litres – will soon be double.

-The Environmental Protection Agency estimates that more than a third of Irish rivers and a quarter of lakes are failing to meet environmental quality standards due to high levels of polluting nitrates and phosphates, a large share of which come from agriculture.
+The EPA estimates that more than a third of Irish rivers and a quarter of lakes are failing to meet environmental quality standards due to high levels of polluting nitrates and phosphates, a large share of which come from agriculture.

 Government and industry here have been fudging the issue for years, promising plans and aims on climate while announcing ever-bigger food production targets.
 The Government’s Climate Action Bill, which will assign legally binding carbon budgets to agriculture and other sectors, promises to be a line in the sand.